GSA/plainlanguage.gov/_pages/resources/articles/mary-dashs-writing-tips.md

 Shorter: In fact, any change to the law requires legislative action.

-Wordy: Based on the fact that Mr. Doe is no longer a plan participant, he cannot make catch--up contributions.
+Wordy: Based on the fact that Mr. Doe is no longer a plan participant, he cannot make catch-up contributions.

-Shorter: Because Mr. Doe is no longer a plan participant, he cannot make catch--up contributions.
+Shorter: Because Mr. Doe is no longer a plan participant, he cannot make catch-up contributions.

 Avoiding redundancies.
 Redundant expressions needlessly repeat ideas when fewer words clearly communicate the meaning.
 They add no value to your documents.
 For example, in the expression final outcome, the word final is redundant because outcome implies finality.
 Here are a few more examples: